Max Clark

 Max Clark Scouting Report

-Clark is a plus-plus runner who gets from home to first in 4.0-4.1 seconds, and shows times in the 6.3s in the 60-yard dash.
-He’s an aggressive, instinctual base runner who could steal 30 or more bases a year.
+Clark is very close to a plus-plus runner, consistently getting from home to first in 4.0-4.1 seconds.
+He’s an aggressive, instinctual base runner who legs out doubles and triples, and he should steal 30+ bases annually.

 Clark has the speed and instincts to capably man center field at an above average level, and he has more than enough arm strength and range to be plus or better in the corners.